Sensory development in week 15 of pregnancy

 “Your baby’s ear mechanisms are now developed enough to hear your heartbeat.”

-Your baby’s skin is still very thin in your 15th week of pregnancy, and if you were able to look inside your womb, you’d be able to see their ribs and blood vessels under the surface1.
+When you are 15 weeks pregnant your baby’s skin is still very thin, and if you were able to look inside your womb, you’d be able to see their ribs and blood vessels under the surface1.
 They’re becoming increasingly active now, using their time awake as a chance to practise moving their body and flexing their muscles.
 They may even have started sucking their tiny thumb3.

 Keep it fluid